lnkn/blog/src/pages/vegan-chocolate-fudge/index.md

 ![](veganfudge2.jpg)

-With six simple ingredients, these fudge bars are so easy to make and have a subtle coconut flavor, packaed with a rich chocolate taste.
+With six simple ingredients, these fudge bars are so easy to make and have a subtle coconut flavor, packed with a rich chocolate taste.
 These bars are vegan, refined sugar-free and can be made paleo if you eliminate the vanilla extract.

 ## The Recipe
 ### February 21, 2019